 Actions Against Sexual Violence

-- Continuous Improvement to Publications and Web-Based Information: during summer 2019 as part of the University’s annual process, all Campus Assault and Relationship Education and policies and procedures related to sexual misconduct were again updated to read more clearly and to comply with various minor changes in New York State and Federal regulations as well as feedback solicited from student leaders and governments.
+- Continuous Improvement to Publications and Web-Based Information: during summer 2023 as part of the University’s annual process, all Campus Assault and Relationship Education (CARE) resources, policies and procedures related to sexual misconduct were again updated to read more clearly and to comply with various minor changes in New York State and Federal regulations as well as feedback solicited from student leaders and governments.

-- Continuous Improvement to Orientation and other Sessions for Freshmen: including the CARE session in Freshman Core Programming, Fordham's mandatory sexual misconduct-related session for all incoming students.
+- Continuous Improvement to Orientation and other Sessions for First Year students: including the CARE session in First Year Core Programming, Fordham's mandatory sexual misconduct-related session for all incoming students.
 Other sessions touch on the area as well: Mental Health, Civility, Alcohol and Other Drugs, and Safety and Security

-- Environmental/Public Service Campaign: New York State's Bill of Rights related to sexual misconduct re-posted annually in residence halls, Campus Centers, and other campus buildings.
+- Environmental/Public Service Campaign: New York State's Bill of Rights related to sexual misconduct re-posted annually in residence halls, Campus Centers, and other campus buildings in August.

 - During Summer 2017, participated with all New York State colleges and universities in a snap audit of its sexual misconduct policies, procedures, and cases and received the highest possible rating and its training was characterized by the auditing agency as “extensive.”

-- Campus Climate Survey: in Spring 2019, the University administered its third Campus Climate survey.
+- Campus Climate Survey: in Spring 2022, the University administered its fourth Campus Climate survey.
 Information from the survey will guide staff training, policy, publications, and select results will be shared with students and parents at Summer Orientation Programs.
-All 16,000 undergraduate and graduate students received survey and more than 2,100 responded.
+All 16,000 undergraduate and graduate students received survey and more than 1,700 responded.

 - Hosted the International Summit to End Sexual Violence in July 2016.